DCC-BS/deployment-template/README.md

 - Verifies project structure and required files
 - Checks for Dockerfiles in both frontend and backend
 - Prepares projects for Docker build process
-- No actual building (handled by Docker)
+- All building happens within Docker containers

 ## File Structure